Rifan09/Sentiment-Analysis/README.md

 # Sentiment Analysis Project

 This is a Sentiment Analysis project that classifies text as **positive** or **negative** based on the sentiment expressed in the input.
-The project is built using machine learning, deep learning natural and language processing (NLP) techniques
+The project is built using machine learning, deep learning and natural language processing (NLP) techniques.

 ## Table of Contents
 - [Project Overview](#project-overview)